Engineering a Revenue Share System for What's On Properties

 Hard-Coding Governance into the Core Engine

-The team embedded the commission governance directly into system logic rather than relying on administrative oversight.
+The team embedded the commission governance directly into the system logic rather than relying on administrative oversight.
 Features like level limits, cap-triggered 85% transitions, and upline suspensions were engineered as conditional rules.
 The system was also tested to enforce this discipline automatically, even as the network grows.

 Financial-Year Cycle Engineering